-b) In order to secure the population growth and supporting development proposed, appropriate and sustainable water and waste water infrastructure hat will secure the objectives of the relevant River Basin Management Plan and the protection of Clonakilty Bay Special Area of Conservation, must be provided and be operational in advance of the commencement of any discharges from the development.
-Waste water infrastructure must be capable of treating discharges to ensure that water quality in the receiving river does not fall below egally required levels.
-Sustainable Urban Drainage Systems (SUDS) and sufficient storm water attenuation will be required for developments within his area.

-c) It is an objective to protect and enhance the attractive coastal setting and landscape character of he settlement.

-d) Retain and incorporate key landscape features, such as significant hedgerows, tree groups, wetlands, and stonewalls, into open space and andscape plans of new developments.

-e) Examine the provision of a coastal walk from Muckross Strand to the eastern part of the Island, so as to reduce erosion, using railway sleepers or other suitable material, having regard to the fragility of the dune system and its associated ecosystems.

-f) Consider Tree Preservation Orders where appropriate.
+Objective No. General Objectives DB-01 (a) Within the development boundary of Inchydoney, it is an objective to encourage development to be compatible with existing development and in particular, to be consistent with the vernacular architecture and scale of the holiday resort.
+The resort is located in a particularly scenic landscape area and all new development should take this into consideration. (b) In order to secure the population growth and supporting development proposed, appropriate and sustainable water and waste water infrastructure that will secure the objectives of the relevant River Basin Management Plan and the protection of Clonakilty Bay Special Area of Conservation, must be provided and be operational in advance of the commencement of any discharges from the development.
+Waste water infrastructure must be capable of treating discharges to ensure that water quality in the receiving river does not fall below legally required levels.
+Sustainable Urban Drainage Systems (SUDS) and sufficient storm water attenuation will be required for developments within this area. (c) It is an objective to protect and enhance the attractive coastal setting and landscape character of the settlement. (d) Retain and incorporate key landscape features, such as significant hedgerows, tree groups, wetlands, and stonewalls, into open space and landscape plans of new developments. (e) Examine the provision of a coastal walk from Muckross Strand to the eastern part of the Island, so as to reduce erosion, using railway sleepers or other suitable material, having regard to the fragility of the dune system and its associated ecosystems. (f) Consider Tree Preservation Orders where appropriate.